vincenttu/tplinkusa-outdoor/source/use_case/uc_highway_sign.rst

 Determine the height of the installation
 ----------------------------------------

-In the `how to calculate the wireless range`_ we have explained the details of the radio transmission as well as the Fresnel zone.
+In the :doc:`/wireless_range` we have explained the details of the radio transmission as well as the Fresnel zone.
 The most ebay number you can get is the distance from the building to the top of the hill and from top of the hill to the billboard.
 Visit the Google map with the computer.
 Right click and then choose the **measure** to get the numbers.

-.. _how to calculate the wireless range: wireless_range.html

 It is relatively hard to decide the ground level of the building and the billboard, or the relative heights on the top of the billboard, hill top, and roof top of the building.
 A sight scope with a level can be very helpful to determine the heights of these objects.